Total Reading Time: 32 minutes.

 - Urgent business (non scheduled) call.
 Let it go to voicemail.
 Check voicemail when your current period of work is done and follow up later.

 - Urgent personal call.
-Screen the call and send the person a message: Voxer me if urgent.
+Screen the call and send the person a message: iOS voice message or Whatsapp if urgent.
 Otherwise email.

-- What’s Voxer app, and why?
+- Why voice messages?
 First of all, I’m certain it will save you hours of unnecessary phone calls.
 Second, there’s no need to commit to an entire phone call, especially when it hasn’t been scheduled.
 Of course the random urgent things come up that you can’t prevent.
-The quick Voxer message is all that’s needed.
-If you can train your friends, family, clients, and even colleagues to Voxer you—you’ll be one happy camper.
+The quick voice message is all that’s needed.
+If you can teach your friends, family, clients, and even colleagues to do this you’ll be one happy camper.

 - Non-urgent personal call.
 If you follow the Prevent step above, this won’t be a problem.
 Just get back to them later.
 If you feel like you’d be a horrible human being for ignoring someone, do this:

-- Send the person a message: “Voxer or text/message me.
+- Send the person a message: “Voice message or text me.
 Sorry, I’m working.”
 Smiley face optional.

 - Non-urgent business call.
 Get back to them later, or send a message to your assistant to follow up with them.
 Arman’s Note: One of the coolest things about FancyHands is the mobile app.
 You can record voice memos and send them directly to your assistant.
 Mindblasting!